 We mainly look at member satisfaction because if members are happy, then we’re doing the right thing by them.
 That’s the only reason we’re here; to take care of our members.
 So we follow NPS closely and respond to as much feedback as we can.

-From an internal viewpoint, we just try to make sure that our staffing is correct — both in terms of being able to handle call volume and agent workload.
-And we try to approach everything in a mindful manner, by asking questions like, “Why is this happening?” and “Could we be doing things differently?”
+From an internal viewpoint, we try to make sure that our staffing is correct — both in terms of handling call volume and agent workload.
+And we try to approach everything mindfully by asking questions like, “Why is this happening?” and “Could we be doing things differently?”

-What does your role and team look like now?
+What do your role and team look like now?

 How do you ensure the lines of communication stay open when dealing with such a big team?

-We have a variety of channels and try to create lots of opportunities for us to be together, as well as management having a very visible presence and being approachable.
+We have a variety of channels and try to create lots of opportunities for us to be together.
+Management has a very visible presence and is approachable too.

-We have an internal chat functionality; so we have a chat room that we restart every day, where we can communicate on a high level, say if there’s something in the moment that we need to know or a question that we have.
+We have internal chat functionality, so we have a chat room that we restart every day, where we can communicate on a high level, say if there’s something at that moment that we need to know or a question that we have.

-Each team will also have what we call ‘huddles’ on a regular basis, where we take a few people off the phone at a time.
+Each team will also have what we call ‘huddles’ regularly, where we take a few people off the phone at a time.
 Those huddles are a great opportunity to review any new information — say about a new product or service, and the team can ask questions or discuss any issues that came up recently.
-We also have larger, all department meetings every quarter, to get everybody together.
+We also have larger, all department meetings every quarter to get everybody together.